arosenkranz/scenarios/ui-component-docs/step1.md

 Here we use the tagged template function, `styled.button`, to define our `StyledButton` component and apply styles for its default, hover, and focus states.

-We have our default button all set up and created, but we still want to allow users to use this component as an anchor tag if they'd like, so let's add the following code and finish out the file (for now):
+Let's allow users to also use this component as an anchor tag by leveraging the `withComponent` method from styled-components and finish out the file:

 <pre class="file" data-filename="./src/components/Button/index.jsx" data-target="append">
 const ButtonLink = StyledButton.withComponent('a');